Skip to content

 Cost of Attendance/Financial Aid Budget

 Student Financial Assistance establishes the cost of attendance, which is also known as the financial aid budget, for the purpose of determining financial aid eligibility.
-The cost of attendance includes allowances for direct costs (costs billed to the student; e.g. tuition, fees, housing, meal plan) and indirect costs (costs not billed to the student; e.g. books, supplies, miscellaneous expenses).
+The cost of attendance includes allowances for direct costs (costs billed to the student; e.g. tuition, fees, housing, food) and indirect costs (costs not billed to the student; e.g. books, supplies, miscellaneous expenses).
 View more information about the Cost of Attendance/Financial Aid Budget online.

 The Cost of Attendance/Financial Aid Budget is NOT your bill.
 It is always a good idea to estimate your direct costs by visiting the University’s Tuition and Fees page.